Corporate Obligations and ResponsibilitiesPromises to Our Employees

 Improvements to Systems that Support Work and Childcare

-A variety of systems to enable employees who are pregnant and those engaged in childcare or caregiving to continue working are being introduced.
+A variety of systems to enable employees who are pregnant and those engaged in childcare or caregiving to continue working are introduced.
 We have improved systems to levels that surpass legal frameworks.
-For instance, we have expanded the age range of childcare leave and childcare periods as well as leave to nurse sick children.
-In fiscal 2016, 52 men and 495 women utilized our childcare systems, and the numbers of both men and women using these systems are on the rise.
+For instance, we have expanded the child’s age range for childcare leave and childcare periods as well as leave to nurse sick children.
+In fiscal 2017, a total of 541 employees (57 men and 484 women) utilized our childcare systems, and the numbers of both men and women using these systems are on the rise.

 Systems Available to Employees